 Approximately 21,000 people in the US and 20,000 in the EU die from radon-related lung cancer every year.

-Studies have found that levels of VOCs average 2 to 5 times higher indoors than outdoors.
+Studies have found that levels of VOCs or airborne chemicals average 2 to 5 times higher indoors than outdoors.

 An increase of 400ppm in CO2 caused cognitive function to decline by 21%, seriously impairing judgment and decision-making.